Lost-Outpost/sovngarde/README.md

 # Introduction

-"I can almost... hear them.
-I feel their life energy.
-Come, I will make the mixture." - Septimus Signus

 Sovngarde is a lightweight Legacy of the Dragonborn modlist with a minimal visual overhaul and the highest quality quest content.

 ## List Contents

-You can browse the full list contents [here](https://loadorderlibrary.com/lists/septimus) if you want to know exactly what you're getting.
+You can browse the full list contents [here](https://loadorderlibrary.com/lists/sovngarde-a-dragonborns-legacy) if you want to know exactly what you're getting.

 You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.